WHAT IS FOCUS (GIFTED) ART?

-Any of these people may contact the Focus Art Resource Teacher at your child’s school to initiate the referral.
-A referral may be submitted any time in the school year before March 15th.
+Any of these people may contact the Focus Art Resource Teacher to initiate the referral.
+A referral may be submitted any time in the school year before February 1st.

-MY CHILD HAS BEEN REFERRED FOR FOCUS ART.
-NOW WHAT?
+MY CHILD HAS BEEN REFERRED FOR FOCUS (GIFTED) ART, NOW WHAT?